jimwang6012/ice-breaker-game/README.md

 **GOOD NEWS**

-Here we are, Introducing the **cutting-edge** multiplayer mini-game “Break Ice Game” where players can invite their newly formed group to a quick game for introductory and Ice-Breaking purposes.
+Here we are, Introducing the **cutting-edge** multiplayer mini-game “Ice Breakers” where players can invite their newly formed group to a quick game for introductory and Ice-Breaking purposes.
 A live chat is provided during the game for the group to communicate and get accustomed to each other.

 Play now: https://break-ice-game.herokuapp.com/